waynegraham/registry.clir.org/_projects/2010-grove-press-and-a-new-american-morality.md

 ---
 layout: project
-title: "Grove Press and a New American Morality"
+title: Grove Press and a New American Morality
 ---